 RE-volv is working with nonprofits where policy barriers make it difficult for solar companies to provide attractive financial options to new customers.
 By partnering with nonprofits in swing states, RE-volv is tapping into the local communities to educate about the benefits of solar.

-To date, RE-volv has has crowdfunded 11 solar projects (150+ kW of capacity) in four states and has signed 17 solar leases in six states.
-Thanks to the solar installations, these 11 nonprofits are expected to save between 15 and 50 percent on their electric bills.
+Finally and most important, RE-volv has crowdfunded 11 solar projects (150+ kW of capacity) in four states.
+That program has signed 17 solar leases in six states.
+In conclusion, it’s thanks to solar installations that 11 nonprofits are to save between 15 and 50 percent on electric bills.
 In total, they will save more than $1.5 million over the life of their solar energy systems.
-RE-volv’s solar revolving fund, the Solar Seed Fund, is now worth over $700,000 in future lease payments from these 11 projects, payments which will be used to finance at least 20 more solar energy projects.
+It also seems that this solar revolving fund (the Solar Seed Fund) is worth over $700,000.
+That value is also in future lease payments from these 11 projects.
+Also and most noteworthy, the payments are used to finance at least 20 more solar energy projects.